 Finding the right home can be tough under the best of circumstances, and even more so when you’re not 100% prepared.
 Use these tips to get your Renter Resume in the best shape possible for your move.

-To get the most out of your next rental property application, here are a few tips to help you improve your Renter Resume application.
+Here are a few tips to help you improve your Renter Resume to get the most out of your next rental property application.

 Introduce yourself in the bio